andrevvm/andrevv-jekyll/_posts/work/2014-10-16-ourfamily.md

   </video>
 </div>

-Our Family needed a one-page shop for their new brand, so I designed and built a custom Shopify theme for them.
+Our Family needed a one-page shop for their new brand, so I designed and built a custom Shopify theme with them.
 Bold colors and the photography of chinese activist artist Ren Hang emphasises Our Family's message of anti-censorship.

 <a href="http://ourfamilyshoes.com" class="button" rel="external">View website</a>